What is VVC?

 The factor that distinguishes VVC from other video codecs is the high flexibility of block sizes and shapes that a CTU can be split into.
 With this, an encoder can flexibly adapt to a wide range of video characteristics that result in better coding performance.
 Of course, this high flexibility comes at a cost.
 The encoder must consider all possible splitting options which require more computation time.
 [JVET-Q2002]

 In intra prediction, the current block is predicted from already decoded parts of the current picture.
-To be more precise, only a one-pixel wide strip from the neighbourhood is used for normal intra prediction.
+To be more precise, only a one-pixel wide strip from the neighborhood is used for normal intra prediction.
 There are multiple modes on how to predict a block from these reference pixels.
-Well known modes that are also present in VVC are Planar and DC prediction as well as Angular Prediction.
+Well-known modes that are also present in VVC are Planar and DC prediction as well as Angular Prediction.
 While the number of discrete directions for the angle was increased from 33 to 65 in VVC, not much else changed compared to HEVC.
 So, let’s concentrate on tools that are actually new:

 - Wide Angle Intra Prediction: Since prediction blocks in VVC can be non-square, the angels of certain directional predictions are shifted so that more reference pixels can be used for prediction.
 Effectively this extends the directional prediction angles to values beyond the normal 45° and below -135°.
 [JVET-P0111]